AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 From a strict language definition perspective, `inline` _only_ means that a definition of a function can appear multiple times in a program.
-However, it is also meant as a _hint_ to the compiler that calls to that function should be “expanded inline”:
+However, it is also meant as a _hint_ to the compiler that calls to that function should be "expanded inline":
 Doing so can produce more efficient code for certain cases, but it can also make the code less efficient for many other cases.
 Nowadays, compilers usually are better at deciding this without the hint implied by the `inline` keyword.